 What time of day is cheapest to fly?

 Donegal flights can be made cheaper if you choose a flight in the morning.
-Booking a flight in the evening will likely mean higher prices.
+Booking a flight in the afternoon will likely mean higher prices.

 Donegal is the archetypal Irish coastal town, a charming rural settlement where narrow streets sweep down to the sea.
 The town has long been a popular destination for tourists, both local and from afar, flocking on flights to Donegal to seek the promise of a romantic escape on the misty shores of Ulster.
 Some come for the dream of the Irish love affair, while others are attracted to the sounds of the town.

 Music is big business in Donegal, the streets beating to the pulse of the bodhrán and the fiddle every night of the week.
 While at the music, be sure to spend some time speaking to the locals, for they most certainly will speak to you.
 The town’s colourful pubs are popular gathering places for young and old alike, carrying an important sense of civic unity that goes beyond the all-consuming ‘craic.’

 Donegal, like the rest of Ireland, is a place very much rooted in its history.
 Family, culture and place are all very important makers of Irish identity, and this can be seen across the local area.
 The town itself is centred upon a 15th century castle, but even this venerable edifice is but a youthful descendent of The Iron Age fortress at Grianán Ailigh.
 Even older is the Kilclooney dolmen, a stone tomb dating back almost 6000 years.
 With such a fascinating historical tapestry, be sure to hire a car and get out and explore.